On sabbatical Spring 2018

 Russian Domestic Politics, Russian Foreign Policy, Chinese Domestic Politics, Chinese Foreign Policy, Introduction to International Relations, Theories of International Relations, National Identity in the Post-Soviet Space, International Security Policy, Senior Seminar in International Relations/Comparative Politics.

 “Russian and China: Deepening Relations in a Situation of Asymmetry,” in Steven Wegren, ed.
 Putin’s Russia: Past Imperfect, Future Uncertain, Seventh Edition.
-(New York: Rowman and Littlefield, 2018), forthcoming.
-2018.
+(New York: Rowman and Littlefield, 2018), pp. 247-267.

 “Russia’s Relationship with China: the Role of Domestic and Ideational Factors,” International Politics, forthcoming 2018.